-The NSW Government is funding plans for a major restoration of the Briner Bridge, near the village of Tucabia.
+The NSW Government is funding plans to upgrade Briner Bridge, near the village of Tucabia.

 Briner Bridge, which was built in 1908, is a Dare truss bridge located between the villages of Ulmarra and Tucabia on Coldstream Terrace.
 The single span bridge crosses the Upper Coldstream River and is one of six operable Dare truss bridges and one of two single-span Dare truss bridges in NSW.

 In 2012, following stakeholder and community consultation, Roads and Maritime Services finalised a strategy for the sustainable conservation of heritage timber truss bridges.
 It was proposed 26 of those timber truss bridges would be retained, including Briner Bridge.

 Read more about the timber truss strategy and Briner Bridge (PDF, 303Kb).

 To improve Briner Bridge’s longevity and reduce future maintenance costs, Roads and Maritime is developing plans to upgrade the structure.

 In developing plans to restore the bridge, Roads and Maritime is working closely with the NSW Office of Environment and Heritage to ensure the bridge’s heritage features are retained.

 |October 2018 Socio-economic report||3.25Mb|